unicef/publicgoods-toolkit/adoptability.md

 very useful to have in-house, even if you also have a support vendor.)

 **FUTURE WORK**: We were thinking of having a section "Internal Capacity Assessment" here.
-To produrce it, one could start by collecting relevant points from all the other sections, then examine what specific internal capacities would be needed to take advantage of or implement the advice given in those points.
+To produce it, one could start by collecting relevant points from all the other sections, then examine what specific internal capacities would be needed to take advantage of or implement the advice given in those points.
 It should be limited